Landser (band): History

-Michael Reneger, Landser's singer and guitarist, started a gang of neo-Nazi rockers called Vandalen in East Berlin in 1982.
+Michael Regener, Landser's singer and guitarist, started a gang of neo-Nazi rockers called Vandalen in East-Berlin in 1982.
 The Vandalen advocated a return to Odinism.

-In 1991, the band that would become Landser were formed by Soren B (vocals and guitar), Andreas L (bass) and Horst S (drums).
-This proto-Landser were non-political and played covers of German and English songs.
-Regener replaced Soren in early 1992 and named the group Endlosung, then Landser.
+In 1991, the band that would become Landser was formed by Soren B (vocals and guitar), Andreas L (bass), and Horst S (drums).
+This proto-Landser was non-political and played covers of German and English songs.
+Regener replaced Soren in early 1992 and named the group Endlösung, then Landser.

-Landser's first major release was Das Reich kommt wieder (The Reich Will Rise Again) in September 1992.
+Landser's first major release was Das Reich kommt wieder (The Reich is returning) in September 1992.
 Shortly after its release, Landser played their only public concert, wearing masks.
 Their other albums include Republik der Strolche (Republic of Rascals, 1995), Rock gegen Oben (Rock against the Top 1997) and Ran an den Feind (Engage the Enemy, 2000), which includes a remake of the 1940 German military march "Bomben auf England", retitled "Bomben auf Israel".
 The song "Rudolf Hess" from Rock gegen Oben glorifies Nazi Rudolf Hess as a martyr and, in "Sturmführer" Michael Regener, the band's leader, pays tribute to his grandfather, who was a Waffen-SS officer.
-The track "Verkauft und verraten" ("Sold and Betrayed") from Rock gegen Oben compares life in East Germany, where Regener was born, to life in modern Germany.
+The track "Verkauft und verraten" ("Sold and betrayed") from Rock gegen Oben compares life in East Germany, where Regener was born, to life in modern Germany.
 In it, he says that he "can still see the snipers lurking in the watchtowers" and at the end, he exclaims that he has been "sold out and betrayed by the fucking democrats".

-Most of their songs espouse an aggressively nationalist perspective of the world and are highly critical of the Federal Republic of Germany, its surveillance and censorship agencies (i.e. the Bundesamt für Verfassungsschutz), liberalism and the Left.
-A number of songs speak against communists, pedophiles and homosexuals, as well as ethnic minorities in Germany, such as the Poles, Jews, Russians, Gypsies, Turks, Vietnamese, blacks and Czechs but also against refugees.
+Most of their songs espouse an aggressively nationalist perspective of the world and are highly critical of the Federal Republic of Germany, its surveillance and censorship agencies (i.e. the Bundesamt für Verfassungsschutz), liberalism, and the Left.
+A number of songs speak against communists, pedophiles, and homosexuals, as well as ethnic minorities in Germany, such as the Arabs, Jews, Greeks, Gypsies, Turks, Vietnamese, blacks, and Czechs, but also against refugees.
 Many songs are decidedly racist against all non-whites.
-Some of their songs are non-political and inspired by German drinking songs.
+Some of their songs are non-political and inspired by German drinking-songs.
 Others praise German icons such as Frederick the Great or take an anti-drug stance.